davidjbradshaw/eslint-config-auto/README.md

 ### TypeScript

-If you project included TypeScript, then the rules will adapt to lint typescipt files.
+If you project includes TypeScript, then the rules will adapt to lint typescipt files.